Verduttio/Polyomino-solver/README.md

 And these numbers are the representation of our polyomino and should be put into the inputFile.
 Coordinates structure: `(fst,snd)_(fst,snd)_...` where `_` is space.

-In a file called example.txt you can find simple input example and in a file called exampleASCII.txt you can find polyominoes from example.txt in ASCII art style.
+In directiory `examples` in a file called example.txt you can find simple input example and in a file called exampleASCII.txt you can find polyominoes from example.txt in ASCII art style.